The Travel Guide to Beqa & Pacific Harbour on a Budget© FijiPocketGuide.com

 How to Get to the Pacific Harbour and Beqa

 The Pacific Harbour is situated on the southeast coast of Viti Levu, Fiji’s main island.
-Located along the Queens Road, about 2h30mins drive from Nadi and 1 hour from Suva, the Pacific Harbour is easily accessible via road transport.
+Located along the Queens Road, about 2 hrs 30 mins drive from Nadi and one hour from Suva, the Pacific Harbour is easily accessible via road transport.
 Beqa Island is just off the shore of the Pacific Harbour, taking around 45 minutes to access by boat.
-Here are some of your cheapest options to get to the Pacific Harbour.
+Here are some of your options to get to the Pacific Harbour.

 Travelling to the Pacific Harbour by Bus

 Taking the express bus from Nadi or Suva is a no-brainer for budget travellers.
-The express buses take around one hour from Suva and three-four hours from Nadi to travel to the Pacific Harbour.
-While the travel time might be lengthy, at FJ$10-$20 per person between Nadi and the Pacific Harbour or FJ$5-$15 per person between Suva and the Pacific Harbour, who can complain?
+The express buses take around one hour from Suva and three to four hours from Nadi to travel to the Pacific Harbour.
+While the travel time might be lengthy, who can complain?
 Check out Where to Book Bus Transport in Fiji? for more information on taking the bus in Fiji, as well as our Pacific Harbour Transport Guide for more details on taking the bus.

 Travelling to the Pacific Harbour by Taxi

-While taxis do travel between Nadi International Airport and the Pacific Harbour, this is not a very cost-effective way of getting to the Pacific Harbour for budget travellers, with trips usually being FJ$150-$200 one way.
+While taxis do travel between Nadi International Airport and the Pacific Harbour, this is not a very cost-effective way for budget travellers to get to the Pacific Harbour.
 A taxi from Suva, however, is worth considering for those who want to get from A to B quickly and conveniently.
-Expect taxi fares for this trip to be around FJ$40-$60 one way.
+Learn more about them in The Guide to Taxis in Fiji.

 Boat Transfers to Beqa Island

 If you are staying on one of the Beqa Island resorts, then you have a couple of options to get to the island from the Pacific Harbour.
-The easiest way to get to Beqa Island is through a resort boat transfer, costing around FJ$150-$230 one way for 1-3 people (with Lawaki Beach House budget accommodation).
-Alternatively, a local boat runs from Navua costing around FJ$40 per person one way.
-Find out more about this boat schedule and more in the 7 Ways to Get to the Pacific Harbour & Beqa.
+The easiest way to get to Beqa Island is through a resort boat transfer.
+Alternatively, a local boat runs from Navua.
+Find out more about this boat schedule and more in the 10 Ways to Get to the Pacific Harbour & Beqa.

 Free and Cheap Water Activities on the Pacific Harbour